Serve as field crew leader of a seasonal fisheries management team conducting resident fish population surveys in IDFG’s Panhandle Region.

 Two positions are available; one for an 8-month benefited employee and another for a 5-month non-benefited employee.

-The start date for these positions is somewhat flexible and can be changed to accommodate the schedule of the selected applicant.
+The start dates will preferably be some time during mid March to early April.
+Start is flexible and can be changed to accommodate the schedule of the selected applicant.

 Technicians are responsible for conducting surveys in various water bodies throughout the region and managing associated sampling data.
 Incumbents should be familiar with common fish sampling techniques including electrofishing, snorkeling, tagging, and netting.
 Incumbents will be expected to perform general operation and maintenance of equipment, boats, and vehicles.
 Schedule will typically be 40 hrs/week (Monday–Friday), but work schedules may vary.
 Some weekend or holiday work may be required.